Kron4ek/Conty/README.md

 ./conty.sh command command_arguments
 ```

-For example, if you want to run an application from your HOME directory run:
+For example, if you want to run an application from your HOME or from somewhere on your storage run something like:

 ```
-./conty.sh /home/username/App/application_binary
+./conty.sh /full/path/to/a/binary
 ```

 Conty also contains Steam, Lutris, Wine-Staging and much more.